RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <br><i>"Data voids are not unique to search engines; they occur on social media platforms, too."</i>
 <br> Multiple layers of companies, services, are likely.
 Along with the case's circumstances of intimidation, violence, missing people, high wealth of opposition, <a href="https://abcnews.go.com/Primetime/LegalCenter/story?id=1625097&page=1">Hollywood fixers</a>, and suspicious activities, the online world similarly has been made threatening to exploit the <a href="https://datasociety.net/library/data-voids">Data Void</a>.

-<b>Origins, Risks, and Private Sector Operations:</b>
-- After reviewing analysis and data quanitifications, explanations of origins and motive can be discovered.
-<br>Folder <i>"<a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots/tree/main/-%20Study%20Case%20-%20Effects%2C%20Risks%2C%20Origins">Study Case - Effects, Risks, Origins</a>"</i> shows dangerous Private Sector operations. <a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots/tree/main/Subjective%20Preliminary%20Claims">'Subjective Preliminary Claims'</a> sources explanations to layers of services, companies, fixers, social media building, and malice where this extortion using cyber activies comes from.

 ### <b>Background:</b><br>
 Multiple Research Papers on Disinformation/Influence Operations Cross-Platforms, Timelines, Studying Technologies<br>
 August 2020 Counterclaims on Bots: https://www.scribd.com/document/473092071/cl-2019-2911-def-counterclaims-8-10-2020<br>
 Influence Operation of 6,000 Twitter accounts found by BotSentinel: https://youtu.be/bb2bC04OEPw<br>

+<b>Origins, Risks, and Private Sector Operations:</b>
+- After reviewing analysis and data quanitifications, explanations of origins and motive can be discovered.
+<br>Folder <i>"<a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots/tree/main/-%20Study%20Case%20-%20Effects%2C%20Risks%2C%20Origins">Study Case - Effects, Risks, Origins</a>"</i> shows dangerous Private Sector operations. <a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots/tree/main/Subjective%20Preliminary%20Claims">'Subjective Preliminary Claims'</a> sources explanations to layers of services, companies, decades of fixers, social media building, and malice where extortion using cyber crime comes from.

 ### <b>Related Articles for Understanding:</b><br>
 <i>"Disinformation in the Private Sector: The Price of Influence"</i><br>